legendarycode3/onchain-betting-contract/README.md

 * ****Esports and Gaming Challenges:****
 * ****Skill-Based Competitions:****
 * ****Community and Social Betting:****
 * ****Decentralized Event Forecasting:****  Organizations, research groups, Organizations, research groups, and decentralized communities can use betting contracts to incentivize accurate forecasting of future events.
-Participants place wagers on outcomes they believe are most likely to
+Participants place wagers on outcomes they believe are most likely to occur, effectively putting financial
 * ****DAO Governance Prediction Pools:**** Members of decentralized autonomous organizations (DAOs) can wager on the outcomes of governance proposals, protocol upgrades, treasury decisions, or voting initiatives.
 By allowing participants to place stakes on expected outcomes, governance prediction pools can encourage engagement and reveal community expectations regarding important decisions.
 Once the voting process concludes, the contract distributes rewards according to the verified governance result.